-What is an Open Access Colonoscopy Procedure in Plano TX?
+What is an Open Access Colonoscopy?

 An Open Access Colonoscopy Procedure is the ability to schedule a colonoscopy procedure without having a prior office visit with the gastroenterologist.
 All needed information is taken over the phone, saving the patient time and expense.
 Dr. Brown’s goal is to encourage a higher participation rate, making this procedure as accessible and affordable as possible to qualifying patients.

 Open Access Colonoscopy Procedure – Saves You Time & Money